forcedotcom/cli/releasenotes/sf/README.md

     * `--tests` : Apex tests to run when `--test-level` is `RunSpecifiedTests`.
     * `--verbose`: Show verbose output of the deploy result.

-* NEW: Get JSON output when running the `env var get` command with the new `--json` flag.
+* NEW: Get JSON output when running the `env var get` command with the `--json` flag.

 ## 1.19.0 (March 24, 2022)